-I have audited Walthall County School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Walthall County School District's major federal programs for the year ended June 30, 2020.
-Walthall County School District's major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited the George County School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the George County School District's major federal programs for the year ended June 30, 2020.
+George County School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.